mcpaxteam/defi-mcp-servers/README.md

 *   **Increased Flexibility:** MCPs can be easily customized and updated to meet the evolving needs of dApps.
 *   **Quantum-Safe Compute:** MCPs can be configured to use quantum-resistant cryptographic algorithms, protecting dApps from future quantum threats.

+## MCPs in the MCPAX Ecosystem

+These MCP servers are designed to be integrated into the MCPAX ecosystem.
+They can be deployed on the MCPAX marketplace and offered to dApp developers for free or for rent using the MCPAX token ($MCPAX).
+This allows MCP developers to monetize their work and dApp developers to access a wide range of specialized data and functionality.

 ## MCP Servers

 The following MCP servers are included in this repository: